quantgirluk/ICMM/README.md

 - Notebook 2 - [Monte Carlo to approximate integrals](https://github.com/quantgirluk/ICMM/blob/main/Day%202/Part_2_2.ipynb)

-This materials represent the views of the author alone, and not the views of BofA Securities, Inc., Citigroup,  or any of her previous employers.
+**Disclaimer:** This materials represent the views of the author alone, and not the views of BofA Securities, Inc., Citigroup,  or any of her previous employers.